datacarpentry/rr-version-control/02-hosting-activity.md

     ---

-Now if you look at the "Changes" tab you can see that the line I added is clearly displayed in green.
+Now if you look at the "Changes" tab you can see that the line I just added is clearly displayed in green.
 You may also notice that there are no other files present since we did not change anything else.

 ![Viewing Changes](fig/git-GUI-03.png)

-Go ahead and commit this change.
+Go ahead and commit this change and give the commit a good message.

 ### **On your own**:

+1.)
 Update the `countryPick4.Rmd` with the date and commit this change.

     ---
     title: "Pick four - comparing trends in population  over time"